khushi4951/RapidNews/README.md

 GNews for providing the data.

-Inspired by modern card-based news portals.
+Inspired by modern card based news portals.

 Built with ❤️ by Khushi